jbdave112/nba_salary_prediction/README.md

 Data was taken from the advanced stats and points per 100 possessions pages from basketball-reference.com for the 2017 and 2018 free agent class.

-After testing lasso regression, ridge regression, random forest, as well as, various ensemble techniques, the voting regressor performed the best out of all tested models.
+After testing lasso regression, ridge regression, random forest, as well as, various ensemble techniques.
+The voting regressor performed the best out of all tested models.
 The voting regressor model used a combination of basic linear regression, random forest, lasso regression, and ridge regression.
 Average Salary is calculated by dividing the total value of a contract by the length of the contract.